standsleeping/prompting/PYTHON_RULES.md

 - **Only convert**: Transform external data to domain types
 - **Only validate boundaries**: Handle conversion errors and return appropriate error responses
 - **Pass, don't execute**: Return properly typed domain objects for other functions to use
-- **No domain operations**: Never call domain functions directly - leave that to the calling context
+- **No domain operations**: Never call domain functions directly, leave that to the calling context

 ## Workflows